 Berto Herrera is a talent to keep an eye on.
 He’s already amassed clients such as Dr. Dre and Pac Sun, infusing their projects with his personalized brand of Street Art design that seems to be setting trends from coast-to-coast.
 Dabbling in fashion, typography, and branding, Berto has assured that his name will forever echo through the graphic design world.
 One look at Berto’s work will leave you with a strong sense of his confidence, strong work attitude, and success, that are all equally well deserved.

 In your mind, what is the most important aspect of typography?

 They’re many important and working components to typography for it to be a legible and cohesive piece.
-What I work with is drawing the creative line of what is legible or illegible and how much I want to design into either, just as equally important is spacing and kerning without the correct knowledge of those your piece will fall apart and loose all cohesion.
+What I work with is drawing the creative line of what is legible or illegible and how much I want to design into either, just as equally important is spacing and kerning without the correct knowledge of those your piece will fall apart and lose all cohesion.
 Finding this perfect balance is ideal in making a successful typographic illustration or a working typeface.

 What are the advantages and disadvantages of creating your own custom typeface design?

 The advantages of creating a custom typeface are limitless as far as design.
 The questions to ask yourself is, what are you looking for, whether it is serif, sans-serif, slab serif, display, or poster, the list goes on and on.
 The true advantage is the freedom you have with creating a typeface to your fitting.
 It is the only way to go if you are a purist who does not like to alter typefaces like many other designers.
 Obviously, you consistently run into are not being able to find exactly what you’re looking for.
 Additionally, there is a lot of poor execution in a lot of free and paid fonts, which can be very frustrating.

 While you are in the process of creating your designs, what are 3 rules do you always follow to maximize results?